Forensic Accounting

 Interviews with staff are generally the most effective ways to identify bottlenecks (when a process doesn’t work well everyone usually knows it).

-I also like to look for “hidden” inefficiencies by tapping into data sources such as timekeeping and payroll systems.
+I also like to look for “hidden” challenges by tapping into data sources such as timekeeping and payroll systems.
 Sometimes this information can show where an undue proportion of time is being spent on one activity, at the expense of other value-added functions.

 Do you provide implementation support for new processes or systems?